HomerDilpleu/MiniGameEngineJS/README.md

 }
 ```

-To play the sound of a synthetiseur, the **mge.audio.playSound** function must be called with the following parameter:
+To play the sound of a synthetizer, the **mge.audio.playSound** function must be called with the following parameters:
 * synthezer configuration
 * frequency
 * starttime